Allicolyer/personal-website/_posts/2018-12-01-curiosity-machine.markdown

 ### Nanoscience

-In the Spring of 2018, I created three videos to accompany design challenges developed with the help of undergraduate students at RPI (Rensselaer Polytechnic Institute).
-These videos will explain important concepts in nanoscience and help students get starting building the design challenges.
+In the Winter of 2017, I created three videos to accompany activities developed with the help of undergraduate students at RPI (Rensselaer Polytechnic Institute).
+These videos explain important concepts in nanoscience and help students get starting building the challenges.

 | Quantum Dots| Nanopipe | Nanostamp |
 |:-------------------:|:------------------------:|:------------------------:|